 But my dad actually I think it was even in early 1990, he changed jobs again within the institution where he was working.
 They were looking for basically new leaders that do not have any party history.
 And certainly not any Stasi connections.
 And so he was actually promoted pretty quickly within that institution.
 And because he basically was like free of any problems there.
 And so he went on quickly after that I think in 1991 or so.
 He moved into the Ministry of Education in Dresden.

 And my mom actually was involved with one of the daughter companies of Treuhand.
 After the wall came down she quickly changed there.
 All of the buildings and everything that had to be returned to their previous owners.
-That couldn’t be done from one day to the other so there was some continuation.
+That could not be done from one day to the other so there was some continuation.
 But any rent collected and any money that was flowing or so.
 Had to be preserved for that moment when you give it back to the previous owner.
 And she was basically doing the calculations for that kind of stuff.
 So my parents both actually had a good uneventful way of finding their way around there as well.

 Steffen: Certainly not the practical stuff right I mean.
-The old phone systems from 1960 probably couldn’t.
+The old phone systems from 1960 probably could not.
 Maybe you could use them in your museum or so.
 Obviously with all of the personal relations and the experiences I had.
 And looking back into this time the friendship still stays.
-Like I said I still have two friends I’m meeting frequently from that time.
+Like I said I still have two friends I'm meeting frequently from that time.
 But apart from that the other plan worked well as I had thought.
 So in 1991 I started to do my A levels because I was doing this apprenticeship.
-I didn’t have the right to study so I was doing one year of preparation to get my A levels.
+I did not have the right to study so I was doing one year of preparation to get my A levels.
 And then started to study in 1992 and graduated from Hochschule Mittweida.
 Which is a small town near Chemnitz in 1996.
 Almost as planned.

 Ian: Yeah just a small matter of a country disappearing in the means.